25 for 2025: Hydration And Electrolyte Packet Scorecard

 Hydration powders aren't one-size-fits-all.
 The best choice depends on how you're using them and what your body demands.

 Products like Pedialyte are designed for more general hydration needs, from kids recovering from illness to adults rehydrating after travel.
-These formulas often use clinical-grade ORS ratios, making them versatile for all ages, not just athletes.
+These formulas often use clinical-grade ORS ratios, making them versatile for all ages.

 Scorecard Methodology

-Since no single product is perfect for everyone, we also scored each powder across four “fit” categories (0–10 points each):
+Fit Grid: Since no single product is perfect for everyone, we also scored each powder across four fit categories (0–10 points each): Daily Hydration, Sports & Endurance, Heat & Sweating, and Budget Everyday.

 To keep things consistent and reproducible, each category uses standardized 1–10 bands (detailed after the rankings).
 Identical formulas earn identical scores.